johnrbell/thx.bz/README.md

 Backend is Rails.

-Front end is Javascript, JQuery, Skeleton.css, and lots of custom CSS
+Front end is JavaScript, jQuery, and lots of custom CSS

 Database is PSQL

 Deployed via Heroku with a custom domain.

+## Challenges

+Management of dynamic subdomains, handling routing for these.

+Session management from scratch.

+All design work for front end is done with custom CSS and JavaScript and jQuery